Timeline

 Doctoral Dissertation Award

-The SCA Doctoral Dissertation Award recognizes a recent doctoral candidate who has successfully defended their Ph.D. dissertation in an area related to computer animation.
-This award recognizes graduating or newly graduated Ph.D. students who show strong potential to land impactful and innovative contributions in their further careers.
+The SCA Doctoral Dissertation Award honors a recently graduated doctoral candidate who has successfully defended their Ph.D. dissertation in a field related to computer animation.
+This award recognizes outstanding early-career researchers whose work demonstrates strong potential for making impactful and innovative contributions to the field.

-The dissertation must have been defended in the year prior to the given SCA year (e.g., Jan 1 - Dec 31, 2023).
-The key criteria used to evaluate the nominations include technical depth, significance of the research contribution, and potential impact on theory and practice.
+To be eligible, the dissertation must have been defended within the year preceding the given SCA year (January 1, 2024 - present).
+Nominations will be evaluated based on technical depth, the significance of the research contribution, and its potential impact on both theory and practice.

 • Letter of nomination by a faculty member